Cake’s Cosmetic Pack

 3. Import all your current cubes inside the "persona" bone.

 4. Import you model into the pack’s files.
-You can refer to Step 3 in the basic turorial as a refresher.
+You can refer to Step 3 in the basic tutorial as a refresher.

 5. Test your model in-game.
 If the cosmetic gets offset with the player’s size, tutorial done!